ITRS-Group/cordial/integrations/servicenow2/README.md

 ### Geneos Environment Variables To ServiceNow Fields

 All data values are passed from the Geneos Gateway to the integration as environment variables.
-These are then transformed into the name/value fields passed to the router process, which in turn will process them and pass them to ServiceNow to either create or update an incident.
+These are then transformed into the name/value fields passed to the proxy process, which in turn will process them and pass them to ServiceNow to either create or update an incident.

 The client configuration includes features to test, set and unset ServiceNow fields based on environment variables.